High-Risk Car Insurance in Maryland

 Consider state programs if you qualify

-Maryland doesn't offer a low-cost auto insurance program, but drivers denied by multiple insurers can access coverage through the Maryland Automobile Insurance Fund.
-This assigned risk program ensures you can meet state mandatory insurance requirements despite your high-risk status.
+Maryland doesn't have a low-cost auto insurance program, but drivers denied by multiple insurers can access coverage through the Maryland Automobile Insurance Fund.
+This assigned risk program helps you meet the state's mandatory insurance requirements even with a high-risk record.

 What to Do if You're Denied Coverage in Maryland

-Insurance companies in Maryland may reject your application if you're deemed too risky under the state's voluntary market system.
-If you've been denied by at least one private insurer, you can access required auto insurance through the Maryland Automobile Insurance Fund (MAIF), the state's direct-writing insurer of last resort.
-Unlike traditional assigned risk programs, MAIF acts as your actual insurance company.
+Maryland insurers can reject your application if they consider you too risky for the voluntary market.
+But a denial doesn't leave you without options.
+Drivers turned down by at least one private insurer can get coverage through the Maryland Automobile Insurance Fund (MAIF), the state's insurer of last resort.
+Unlike a traditional assigned risk program, MAIF writes your policy directly as your actual insurance company.

 building icon